iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/spectral.rst.txt

     :align: center
     :alt: the drawing menu showing the "stop drawing" button

-Now that we've added an additional point, we can move on to look at the script in more detail.
+|br| Now that we've added an additional point, we can move on to look at the script in more detail.

 .. note::